Admitted Graduate Students

 Register for Classes

-Admitted students will likely have a meeting with an academic adviser and/or advising faculty member to discuss your individual plan of study.
-You may also wish to review the Graduate Catalog for additional information on your program and to review course offerings.
+Admitted students will likely have a meeting with an academic adviser and/or advising faculty member to discuss their individual plan of study.
+You may also wish to review the graduate catalog for additional information on your program and to review course offerings.

 You can register for classes online through STAR, which is accessible via your WVU Portal.